 Reports Details

 Permanent Employees (P) Name

 Temporary Employees (T) Job title

 Casual Employees (C) Work location

 New Starters (N) Work email

-Contracting When commenced employment
+When commenced employment

-Reasons for engagement - (Temporary Employees only)
+Reasons for engagement - (Fixed term temporary Employees only)

-7.3 Permanent employment of long-term temporary employees
+7.3 Permanent employment of fixed term temporary employees

-7.3.1 The employer is committed to maximising permanent employment opportunities for long term temporary employees.
-The parties agree to implement the whole-of-government Directive which implements section 149 of the Public Service Act 2008.
+7.3.1 The employer is committed to maximising permanent employment opportunities for fixed term temporary employees.
+The parties agree to implement the whole-of-government Directive which implements section 115 of the PS Act.

-7.4 Replacement of existing staff
+7.4 Replacement of Existing Staff

-- 7.4.1 This clause shall not have application in instances of organisational change. - 7.4.2 Where a permanent employee leaves due to retirement, resignation, termination, transfer or promotion, the employer will commence the recruitment process to permanently replace staff within 14 days and complete the recruitment within three (3) months. - 7.4.3 It is recognised that consideration will be given to the timeframes for appeal mechanisms.
-The local organiser/delegate may request from relevant local HR/line manager and be provided a report of relevant employee resignations to assist in monitoring of timeframes within three (3) days. - 7.4.4 Where an issue that may legitimately extend the time to fill arrangements set out above exists, a proposal from management will be forwarded to the relevant union/s for agreement.
+- 7.4.1 This clause shall not have application in instances of organisational change. - 7.4.2 Where a permanent employee leaves due to retirement, resignation, termination, transfer or promotion, the employer will commence the recruitment process to permanently replace staff within 14 days and complete the recruitment within three months. - 7.4.3 It is recognised that consideration will be given to the timeframes for appeal mechanisms.
+The local organiser/delegate may request from relevant local HR/line manager and be provided a report of relevant employee resignations to assist in monitoring of timeframes within three days. - 7.4.4 Where an issue that may legitimately extend the time to fill arrangements set out above exists, a proposal from management will be forwarded to the relevant union/s for agreement.
 The matter will also be noted at the next BEMS SBU.